We’re going to explore the best healthy treats for chickens, and share what you definitely shouldn’t be feeding to your birds!

 Cheese, Milk, and Whey

-Dairy products are fine for chickens, even good for them, but too much of a good thing can lead to diarrhea and digestion problems.
-Feed these in moderation.
+Dairy products are fine for chickens, even good for them, but too much of a tasty treat can lead to diarrhea and digestion problems.
+We occasionally give our chickens milk, cottage cheese, and cream, but we keep it to a minimum.
+It’s a good idea to feed these as an occasional treat.

 Unhealthy Treats for Chickens